NyboTV/TP_ETS2_Plugin/README.md

 ## Todo

-1. Adding Modules for faster Refresh Rate
-2. Adding Refresh only if something Changed
-3. Add some more Informations
+1. Add some more Informations
-4. (Request more Features and it will be added here ;)
+2. (Request more Features and it will be added here ;)
-5. ATS Support
+3. ATS Support

 ## Issue List